 What is a Continuing Education Credit (CEC)?

 A CEC is one hour of continuing education with meals and breaks excluded.
 All CECs required for the renewal period must be earned the previous year.
-For example, for the 2017 renewal you will report CECs earned during 2016.
-CECs earned in 2015 will be not accepted.
+CECs submitted for your credential renewal may date back no more than 12-months before your credential renewal date.